-MPSN 2018 Summer Internship Program
+MPSN 2019 Summer Fellowship Program

-The Summer Internship Program focuses on our most valuable resource – the newest generation of Muslims.
+The Summer Fellowship Program focuses on our most valuable resource – the newest generation of Muslims.
 It is designed to bring young Muslims from diverse backgrounds to the nation’s capital to live and study together and to work in ways that will prepare them to contribute to the shaping of American public policy in the future.
 The program has three objectives:

 A proven history of service